byn9826/RapidSlides/README.md

 # Rapid Slides
 HTML slideshow generator by Electron & React
-Generate slideshow directly from transcription to make slideshow easier
+Generate html slideshow directly from your transcription

 Build a slideshow
 --